Blood Cancer

 References

-Blood Cancer UK.
-Watch and wait.
-Available at: https://bloodcancer.org.uk/understanding-blood-cancer/watch-wait/ Last accessed: September 2023.
+Cancer Research UK.
+Available at: https://www.cancerresearchuk.org/about-cancer/non-hodgkin-lymphoma/living-with/coping Last accessed: December 2024.